maajid92/HealthApp/README.md

 Online Training
 User management

 Other Technologies to be used
 notification
 Devise
 gem 'rest-client'
 gem 'papper-clip'
+gem 'notify'
+gem 'OAuth'

 I will use use Heroku to deploy this App.